How credibility compounds

 In my experience, the leaders who grow fastest are the ones who treat their data as a daily practice, not a quarterly exercise.

-They're not waiting for the board pack to know that state of their business.
-They have a running, honest picture and they're willing to share it, the full picture, including the parts that aren't moving yet, with the people who need to believe in them.
+They're not waiting for the board pack to know the state of their business.
+They have a running, honest picture and they're willing to share the full picture, including the parts that aren't moving yet, with the people who need to believe in them.

-And if you can't be asked the hard question without pausing, you have work to do.
+It’s hard to sell without evidence, it’s hard to explain if you don’t know the numbers and if you can't answer a hard question without pausing, you have work to do.

 PS If this essay helped, Episode 162 (Why strong CEOs are always closer to their numbers than you think) from my podcast is worth a listen.
 Tune in on Apple Podcasts, Spotify or wherever you get your podcasts.